 Volleyball is an intense game, therefore needs strong core and chest muscles in all games regardless of whether they are competitive or relaxed.

 For instance, during passes, you squat and use the legs to power your body.
-When you are setting the ball, you need thighs, legs and arm power, and this ensures that you tone your body for these activities.
+When you are setting the ball, you need thighs, legs, and arm power, and this ensures that you tone your body for these activities.

 Boosting uptake of nutrients by the body

 Due to the high physicality of the sport, professional volleyball players incorporate proteins and sufficient carbohydrates in their diet.
-This is mainly to provide the body with adequate energy for upper body and muscle strength, which in turn increases agility and strength.
+This is mainly to provide the body with adequate energy for the upper body and muscle strength, which in turn increases agility and strength.